ChristianBalazs/MileTrack-Spring/README.md

 ## Why are we doing this?
 1. To experience the entire Software Development cycle from setting up user stories to delivering a fully functional app
 2. Get accustomed with various tools used during the entire software developing cycle.
+3. Use all the concepts, tools and learnings presented during the course.